WenFuLee/CS-766-Computer-Vision/index.md

     </div>
 </div>

-##What's the problem?
+## What's the problem?
 <div>
     <p align="justify">
-        We can observe that there are some blurred region of the result in Figure 11.
+        We can observe that there are some blurred region of the result in Figure 12.
 It is because the nearby pixels in the missing region are not finding coherent nearest neighbor patches.
 When those patches voting for the pixel, they give different votes and averaging them yields blur region.
     </p>